| Richard

 help of bystanders the police arrested Haynes and

+he was sentenced to death.
 A Mr Bundy was a visitor and stayed with him

 in his dungeon employing the time with prayer and